ChrisM09/FrausDNS/README.md

 # FrausDNS
 Windows tool designed to capture DNS requests made from the local machine and spoof responses with a specified IP address.
 Original intention is to isolate malware and observe its network activity.
-FrausDNS serves as an alternative to ApateDnS, which is obosolete.
+FrausDNS serves as an alternative to ApateDNS, which is obsolete.

 ---